eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 #### Chaining Constraints

 Constraints can be chained together via logical constraints.
-This is currently implemented for `odrl:and`, `odrl:or` and `odrl:xone` (exactly one constraint evaluates to `true`).
+This is currently permitted for `odrl:and`.

 ```json
 {